-We are a creative and comprehensive centre of excellent musical research, composition and performance.
+We are a creative and comprehensive centre of musical research excellence, in composition, ethnomusicology, film and screen music studies, musicology and performance.

-We are proud to be ranked 2nd among UK university music departments for the quality of our research environment, and 8th for overall research excellence, in the UK government's latest assessment of research across the UK.
+We were proud to be ranked 2nd among UK university music departments for the quality of our research environment, and 8th for overall research excellence, in the UK government's last assessment of research (REF 2014).

-We combine acknowledged research expertise in dedicated areas with a commitment to the wider scholarly world and a clear sense of our role in the cultural life of a capital city.
+We combine acknowledged research expertise with a commitment to share our research with the widest possible audience by shaping public discussion, taking a lead in academic debate, and playing a defined role in the cultural life of a capital city.

 Strategic collaborations with international organisations, including the BBC National Orchestra of Wales, Welsh National Opera, and National Museum Wales, allow us to make extensive contributions to the world of music, both within and beyond academia.

-Ultimately, all our work derives from a shared love of music.
-Through publications, outreach and public engagement activities we fire imaginations and illuminate practice.
+Ultimately, our work derives from a shared love of music.
+Through publications, outreach and public engagement activities, we fire imaginations and illuminate practice.